 Our gifted teachers also support KITES students by partnering with classroom teachers to address student needs.
 This collaborative approach is focused on academics, as well as social, emotional, and behavioral needs for the KITES students.

 Middle School Grades 6-7 Focus:

 Eligible students in grades 6 and 7 attend KITES once a week on their designated day.
-They also attend related arts classes and any advanced math classes they are enrolled in on that day, and still receive 150+ minutes gifted instruction time.
+They also attend related art classes and any advanced math classes they are enrolled in on that day and still receive 150+ minutes of gifted instruction time.
 National, state, and local gifted objectives are used to plan their course of study.
 Focus units vary and are planned to challenge and allow the students to use the skills in which they excel.
-Exploring topics in depth and applying this knowledge from various points of view challenges students as they work independently and in small groups.
-Affective and cognitive growth, creativity, meta-cognition, and social competency are featured.
+Exploring topics in-depth and applying this knowledge from various points of view challenges students as they work independently and in small groups.
+Affective and cognitive growth, creativity, metacognition and social competency are featured.
 KITES and regular classroom teachers communicate on a regular basis to collaborate and meet student needs.
 Students work with an ongoing goal-setting document in order to focus their educational plan.

 Junior High/High School Focus: